This content is not available in your preferred language.

 1. Check the instrument driver's readme or download page for required software and any other special instructions.

-2. Confirm you have installed the National Instruments software required to communicate with your device: Software Required for Instrument Control (GPIB, Serial, VISA, USB, etc).
+2. Confirm you have installed the NI software required to communicate with your device: Software Required for Instrument Control (GPIB, Serial, VISA, USB, etc).

 3. Make sure that if you need the drivers for development that you are not downloading the driver labeled "Runtime".
 The runtime version will allow the computer to detect the device but will not show configuration/debug options for it, such as VISA Test Panels.